 - Bethesda, MD ADA Event August 2015

 Spend some time learning about the FTA by reviewing their website.
-Also, review the 2015 National Transit Summaries and Trends (NTST) Report.
+Also, review the 2016 National Transit Summaries and Trends (NTST) Report.
 Prepare a submittal in M.S.
-Word format which addresses the following items and upload it to Assignment 10-3 in Canvas:
+Word format (no more than 500 words) which addresses the following items and upload it to Assignment 9-3 in Canvas:

 - Review and describe another initiative or activity in which the FTA is engaged.
 (5 points)